 “And now it’s time for bed,” said Anne.

-when music on the radio was faded out, and complained angrily that “the man should have let it
+hated when music on the radio was faded out, and would complain angrily that “the man should have let it

 “Mummy, why do we say ‘thank you’ when somebody gives us something?”

 “But I’m supposed to say ‘thank you’ even if I don’t feel grateful.”

 “That’s right, Edmund, because it’s polite.And you’re very good at remembering to say ‘thank you’.”